Magnolia Recovery Center provides alcohol addiction treatment services in beautiful Hilton Head, SC.

 Medical detox in Alcohol Recovery

 Alcohol withdrawal side effects start approximately 6 to 24 hours after your last drink.
-The severity of your side effects are dependent on multiple factors, including:
+The severity of your side effects is dependent on multiple factors, including:

 - Length and amount of alcohol consumed